sdc-china/IDA-doc/_posts/2018-12-03-troubleshooting-frequently-asked-questions.md

 1. How to test non-exposed human service?

    Non-exposed human service can only be tested in Workflow Center environment.
-Before testing, assign process app Read permission to the test account in Workflow Center.
+Before testing, assign process application(or toolkit if human service is created in toolkit) Read permission to the test account in Workflow Center.
 Non-exposed human service can not be tested in a Workflow Server environment.